eazyhunting/Hello-Shiny-Azu-R-Apps/README.md

 At any rate, it sparked my attention because I like shiny things and I love shiny things in Azure.

-So when I woke the next morning I took a few hours to see what I was missing out out.
+So when I woke the next morning I took a few hours to see what I was missing out on.

 ## What  is  Shiny